rebelsky/csc207c/_eboards/eboard05.md

 ### Introductory notes

+* I'm not sure why the podium computer isn't working.
+Apologies.
+* Please fill out the mentor session form: Micah sent it to you.
+Micah will also post it in the announcements channel on Teams.
 * Sorry that I could not be here on Friday.
 (I'm not recording the reason in the eboard.)
     * As I said, this is a personally difficult semester/year.